 During construction, activities undertaken on site have the potential to have temporary adverse impacts on local residents, vehicle travellers, and NMUs.
 TM is not expected to be required as the works are around / beneath the bridge.
-Pedestrians and NMUs will be accommodated within any TM if required.
+Pedestrians and NMUs will be accommodated within any TM if required and permanent alteration to pedestrian or NMUs routes are required.
 The Caledonian Canal is closed to boat navigation from 4th November 2024 - 21st March 2025, which has been approved by Scottish Canals.
-The works will be undertaken outwith the season for canal travelling and the works will not impact travellers on A82.
+The works will be undertaken outwith the season for canal travelling and the works will not impact travellers on A830.
 Furthermore, following the works, the swing bridge gate operation will be improved which will have a positive impact on boat travellers following the completion of the works.